Zendōji Station: Lines

 The station is served by the Kyudai Main Line and is located 12.6 km from the starting point of the line at Kurume.
 Only local trains on the line stop at the station.

 Layout

 The station consists of two side platforms serving two tracks at grade.
 A siding branches off track 1.
 The station building is a wooden structure of traditional Japanese design.
 The ticket window is unstaffed and the building serves only to house a waiting area.
 A Sugoca card reader is available.
 Access to the opposite side platform is by means of a footbridge.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened a track from Kurume to Chikugo-Yoshii on 24 December 1928 during the first phase of the construction of the Kyudai Main Line.
 Zendōji was opened on the same day as one of several intermediate stations on the track.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, JR Kyushu took over control of the station.